-We welcome applications starting during September and October 2012 for Summer 2013.
+We welcome applications beginning in October 2016 for Summer 2017.
 Candidates with an EU passport or who live in a country that is part of the Schengen agreement are preferred.
-Multilingualism is a plus; we are particularly interested in speakers of Arabic, Japanese, Chinese, and Russian.
+Multilingualism is a plus; we are particularly interested in speakers of Arabic, Japanese, Portuguese, Russian, and Turkish.

-Staff members who worked at SIS in 2012 are encouraged to indicate their intention to return to SIS by November 1, 2012.
-Starting in November, new staff members will be interviewed and potentially hired for positions occupied by former staff members who have not indicated they are returning.
+Staff members who worked at SIS in 2016 are encouraged to indicate their intention to return by November 1, 2016.
+After November 1, new applicants will be considered for any vacant positions.

-Questions may be directed to Paul Magnuson at email@example.com regarding staffing for summer 2013.
+Questions may be directed to Mark Kolman at firstname.lastname@example.org regarding staffing for summer 2017.

 Answers all phone calls and deals with phone messages, either answering questions or passing on calls/messages to the director or other relevant staff.
 Maintains database and generates lists from SIS Enrollment Database (Filemaker Pro).
 Organizes and supervises all arrivals and departures of SIS students/staff, interacting with the LAS travel office.
 Maintains cell phone list and related responsibilities.
 Reports to the director.